fritaly/graphml4j/README.md

 How do I build ?
 ================

-To build the project, open a command project in the root directory and issue "./gradlew build" (for Unix / OSX) or "gradlew.bat build" (on Windows).
+To build the project, open a command prompt in the root directory and issue "./gradlew build" (on Unix / OSX) or "gradlew.bat build" (on Windows).
 Gradle will auto-install on-the-fly and build the project.

 How do I use the API ?
 ======================